awsdocs/amazon-sagemaker-developer-guide/doc_source/jumpstart-solutions-launch.md

 + **Lambda** – AmazonSageMakerServiceCatalogProductsLambdaRole
 + **SageMaker** – AmazonSageMakerServiceCatalogProductsExecutionRole

-If you are using a new SageMaker domain with JumpStart project templates enabled, these roles are automatically created in your account\.
+If you are using a new SageMaker Domain with JumpStart project templates enabled, these roles are automatically created in your account\.

 If you are using an existing SageMaker domain, these roles may not exist in your account\.
 If this is the case, you will receive the following error when launching the solution\.